intel/rmd-operator/README.md

         cpu: 3
         intel.com/l3_cache_ways: 2
 ````
 This pod spec has one container requesting 3 exclusive CPUs and 2 cache ways.
-The number of cache ways requested is also interpreted as the value for `max cache` for the RmdWorkload.
+The number of cache ways requested is also interpreted as the value for `max cache` **and** `min cache` for the RmdWorkload.
+This means the container will be allocated 2 cache ways from [RMD's guaranteed pool](https://github.com/intel/rmd#cache-poolsgroups).
-The `min cache` value is specified in the pod annotations.
-The naming convention for RMD workload related annotations **must** follow the [table](https://github.com/nolancon/rmd-operator/blob/v0.2/README.md#pod-annotaions-naming-convention) below.

 This pod will trigger the operator to automatically create an RmdWorkload for `container1` called `pod-guaranteed-cache-rmdworkload-container1`